About the Journal

 Type of articles

-Original Article: All submitted manuscripts being considered for publication undergo peer-review by at least two reviewers who are experts in the field of your research.
+Original Article: All submitted manuscripts being considered for publication undergo peer-review by at least three reviewers who are experts in the field of your research.
 The original articles should be no more than 5,000 words in length and should contain the following sections:

 - Title page that includes the full title, short running title of 75 characters with space, name(s) and affiliation(s) of all author(s), email address, telephone and fax numbers of the corresponding author.

 - Abstract is a concise summary of your research that includes the objective, materials and methods, results, conclusion and at least 2 and up to 5 keywords.
 The length is limited to 250 words.

 Literature Review: Literature review is generally solicited by the Editor-in-Chief, however, authors who wish to submit a review article are invited to contact the editorial office prior to submission.
 The review articles should be no longer than 5,000 words and should include the following sections:

 Case Report: Submissions will be considered for publication by the editor.
 Case reports should contain the briefly review the relevant literature, the text is limited to 5,000 words and must include the following sections;

 - Abstract should be concise, contain no more than 250 words and 2- 5 keywords are required.

 Short Communication: Short communication is a brief summary of recently updated articles from high quality journals in Hematology.
 It is usually written by editorial team.

 Editorial: Editorial is generally written by Editorial Board members that focuses on the issues related to the publishing articles.